Kumudini Lakhia

-Kumudini Lakhia (17 May 1930 – 12 April 2025) was an Indian Kathak dancer and choreographer based in Ahmedabad, Gujarat, where she founded Kadamb School of Dance and Music, an institute of Indian dance and music in 1967.
+Kumudini Lakhia (17 May 1930 – 12 April 2025) was an Indian Kathak dancer and choreographer based in Ahmedabad, Gujarat, where she founded Kadamb School of Dance and Music, an institute of Indian dance and music in 1964.

 A pioneer in contemporary Kathak dance, she was credited with moving away from the solo form of Kathak starting in the 1960s, by turning it into a group spectacle, and also innovations like taking away traditional stories and adding contemporary storylines into Kathak repertoire.

+She was awarded Sangeet Natak Akademi Award in 1982 by Sangeet Natak Akademi, India's National Akademi for Performing arts, Kalidas Samman (2002-03) and Padma Vibhushan, India's second highest civilian award in 2025.

 Early life and education

-Lakhia started her Kathak training with Sohanlal from the Bikaner Gharana at age seven.
-This was followed by Ashiq Hussain of Benaras Gharana and Sunder Prasad of the Jaipur school.
+Born as Kumudini Jayakar in Bombay (now Mumbai), into a Maharashtrian family.
+Her mother, Leela Jayakar, was a professional singer who performed on All India Radio and recorded for HMV, while her father was an engineer.Lakhia started her Kathak training with Sohanlal from the Bikaner Gharana at age seven.
+This was followed by Ashiq Hussain of Benaras Gharana and Sunder Prasad of the Jaipur gharana of Kathak.
 Encouraged by her mother, Leela, herself a classical singer, she was sent to further her training under the tutelage of Radheylal Misra, himself a disciple of Jai Lal.
-As a result, she completed her schooling in Lahore and college in Allahabad.
+As a result, she completed her schooling in Lahore and subsequently completed a degree in agricultural science at a university in Allahabad.

 Career

-Lakhia started her career dancing with Ram Gopal as he toured the West, bringing Indian dance to the eyes of people abroad for the first time, and then became a dancer and choreographer in her own right.
-She learned first from various gurus of Jaipur gharana, and then from Shambhu Maharaj.
+Lakhia started her career at age 17, dancing with noted dancer Ram Gopal as he toured the West, bringing Indian dance to the eyes of people abroad for the first time, and then became a dancer and choreographer in her own right.
+She learned first from various gurus of Jaipur gharana, and later she received a Government of India scholarship to learn Kathak from Shambhu Maharaj at the Shriram Bharatiya Kala Kendra in New Delhi.

 She was particularly known for her multi-person choreographies.
 Some of her most famous choreographies include Dhabkar (Pulse), Yugal (The Duet), and Atah Kim (Where Now?), which she performed at the annual Kathak Mahotsav in Delhi in 1980.
 She was also a choreographer in the Hindi film, Umrao Jaan (1981), along with Gopi Krishna.

-Lakhia was a guru to many disciples, including Kathak dancers Aditi Mangaldas, Vaishali Trivedi, Sandhya Desai, Daksha Sheth, Maulik Shah, Ishira Parikh, Prashant Shah, Urja Thakore and Parul Shah amongst others.
+Lakhia was a guru to many disciples, including Kathak dancers Aditi Mangaldas, Vaishali Trivedi, Sandhya Desai, Daksha Sheth, Maulik Shah, Ishira Parikh, Prashant Shah, Urja Thakore, Parul Shah and Atsuko Maeda amongst others.

 Personal life and death

-Kumudini Lakhia married Rajnikant Lakhia, who was studying law at the Lincolns Inn and was a violinist with the Ram Gopal company before moving to Ahmedabad in 1960.
-She had a son, Shriraj, and a daughter, Maitreyi.
+Lakhia met her future husband, Rajnikant Lakhia, while she was working with Ram Gopal's company in London.
+Rajnikant was then studying law at Lincoln's Inn and was also a musician who participated in the company's musical productions.
+The couple married in 1952 and initially settled in Bombay, and had two children, son, Shriraj, born in 1956; and a daughter, Maitreyi.
+Lakhia moved to Ahmedabad in 1959, where she subsequently established her teaching and choreographic career.

 Lakhia died in Ahmedabad on 12 April 2025, at the age of 94.